 Accepting the Terms of Service In order to use the service you must first agree to the Terms of Service (in short terms “ToS”).
 Clicking to agree accepts the ToS.
 You should print or save a copy of the ToS for your records.
 Service provisioning IRIAN itself or partners of IRIAN will provide services to you.
-Service usage Registration data and password security Date.
 MindMapFree.com · Create Free Mind Maps.
 Mapper.
 Mind Map Creation and Mind Mapping Software - bring thoughts to life.
 Mindomo.
 Using FreeMind.
 Using FreeMind In this tutorial, we'll look at creating a mind map.

-For the geographical concept, see Mental mapping.
-Hand-drawn and computer-drawn variations of a mind map.
-A mind map is a diagram used to visually organize information.
-A mind map is often created around a single concept, drawn as an image in the center of a blank page, to which associated representations of ideas such as images, words and parts of words are added.
-Major ideas are connected directly to the central concept, and other ideas branch out from those.
-Mind maps can be drawn by hand, either as "rough notes" during a lecture, meeting or planning session, for example, or as higher quality pictures when more time is available.
+A mind map is hierarchical and shows relationships among pieces of the whole.
+It is often created around a single concept, drawn as an image in the center of a blank page, to which associated representations of ideas such as images, words and parts of words are added.
+Major ideas are connected directly to the central concept, and other ideas branch out from those major ideas.
+Mind maps can also be drawn by hand, either as "rough notes" during a lecture, meeting or planning session, for example, or as higher quality pictures when more time is available.
 Mind maps are considered to be a type of spider diagram.
 A similar concept in the 1970s was "idea sun bursting".
 Origins The semantic network was developed in the late 1950s as a theory to understand human learning and developed further by Allan M. Popularisation Guidelines Uses Research Features